JamesArk/elastic-fleet-api-only/guide.md

         package:
           name: fleet_server
 ```

-Once you have the docker compose file and ```kibana.yml```, we can now see the step by step way to set up and start an fleet managed elastic agent.
+Once the services are deployed, we can set up Fleet Settings and enroll fleet managed Elastic Agents.
-## Fleet Managed Elastic Agent Without the UI
+## Fleet Managed Elastic Agents Without the UI

-After deploying the fleet server, to deploy an Elastic Agent that is managed by Fleet we need to:
+To deploy an Elastic Agent that is managed by Fleet we need to:
 - Create an agent policy for the elastic agent to enroll into.
 - Add an Elastic Agent integration to our agent policy.
 - Setup the Default output and fleet server hosts.